 - Linqia.
 Another system for connecting brands with bloggers for paid opportunities, to date this been the second best free network for me, with payment based on both reach and results.
 Free to join.

-I would certainly recommend joining all of the above in order to maximise your chances of connecting with the travel industry and earning an income.
+I would certainly recommend joining all of the above in order to maximise your chances of connecting with the travel industry and earning an income as a travel blogger.

 Courses and online communities